Anilator/fs-handy-wraps/README.md

     "editor": "subl"
 }
 ```
-After the config creation finishes, a callback `successCallback(configContent)` will be executed.
+A callback `successCallback(configContent)` will be executed after the config creation finishes.

 .

 ## Watching on file changes
 **watch** (path, callback)
-> Creates a Watcher that will call the `callback` every time file `path` is changed.
+> Creates a Watcher that will call the `callback` every time a file specified by `path` is changed.
 > There are a 30ms delay between the system event and the callback is called.

 .